Initiatives to Address Climate Change Issues

 JFE Group Environmental Vision for 2050

-In 2021, we positioned climate change as a top-priority issue in the Seventh Medium-term Business Plan and formulated the JFE Group Environmental Vision for 2050 toward achieving carbon neutrality by that year.
+In 2021, we positioned climate change as a top-priority issue in the Seventh Medium-term Business Plan (FY2021-FY2024) and formulated the JFE Group Environmental Vision for 2050 toward achieving carbon neutrality by that year.
+We will continue to regard it as a top priority under the Eighth Medium-term Business Plan (FY2025-FY2027) and will implement related initiatives.

 JFE Group Environmental Vision for 2050